anthonyhumphreys/react-hooks-blog/content/posts/2020-05-09--useProgressiveLoading/index.md

 You can install this from [npm](https://www.npmjs.com/package/@anthonyhumphreys/hooks) or check out the repo on [GitHub](https://github.com/anthonyhumphreys/hooks)

 As always, suggestions, improvements etc all welcome!

+This post was for day 4 of my [#100DaysOfCode](https://twitter.com/hashtag/100DaysOfCode) challenge.
+[Follow me on Twitter](https://twitter.com/aphumphreys) for more.